 SPQR Blues is set in ancient Rome in the years leading up to the eruption of Mount Vesuvius during the reign of the emperor Titus.
-A note for May 2013: Readers have been waiting a very long time for the ending of Chapter IV, which is so very close (and has been for months and months).
-I’m warming back up for it with a sketch-of-the-day every day.

 An easy way for US readers to think of how this time in Rome’s history relates to the time of Julius Caesar is to compare it to how we look back at the Civil War today.
 Other readers can probably (unfortunately) find similar times of upheaval about a century or so ago in their own history.

-Chapters I synopsis (spoilers)
+Chapter I synopsis (spoilers)

 Felix, newly discharged from the Roman legions, arrives in the seaside town of Herculaneum—near Mt.
 Vesuvius—looking for a job, a home, and a stiff drink.
 He gets help from his former babysitting charge, Mus.
 Felix rents a room from a well-heeled local, Petronius Stephanus, and gets a job from a barkeep named Vitalis: bodyguard for Petronia Iusta, her daughter with Stephanus.
 Vitalis believes the girl is in danger from her peculiar stepmother, Calatoria Themis.
 Felix sees several advantages to his new situation: one, a place to live; two, free meals and drinks from Vitalis; three, a chance to follow the lovely Iusta around; four, free drinks; five, proximity to the willing slave Spendusa; six, free drinks.

 Although his parents are wealthy, Mus sneaks into the loft over Petronius’ kitchen to sleep at night.
-He is discovered by Spendusa, who offers him lodging with people who are mysteriously friendly to strangers.
+He is discovered by Spendusa, who offers him lodging with the owners of Lucky Sextus’s bakeshop, who are mysteriously friendly to strangers.
 Meanwhile, Felix has a run-in with the Blues, the private police force hired by the city’s wealthiest family; chases off intruders; has dreams of a bossy goddess; and almost successfully survives a brawl with thugs who seem to be after not Iusta, but Felix himself.
 His wounds are treated by Helvius, Iusta’s tutor.
 While putting him back together, Helvius asks Felix how he ended up with a letter D branded on his chest, which gives Felix the perfect excuse for a flashback.

-Chapters II synopsis (spoilers)
+Chapter II synopsis (spoilers)

 Alexandria, Egypt, several years previously.